battuAshita/ts-ncg-2023/README.md

 git clone https://github.com/battuAshita/ts-ncg-2023.git
 ```
 ## Running the backend server
+Make sure you have postgresql installed locally.
+Connect pgAdmin 4 to the PostgreSQL Server and create a table views.

 Open a new terminal and navigate to the folder 'backend'.
 ```
 cd backend